-Making coffee at home is both economical and a great way to caffeinate without putting on pants.
+Making coffee at home is both economical and a great way to caffeinate without putting on trousers.
 But for a relatively simple activity (ground beans + hot water + a short wait), making coffee can get really complicated.
 From picking out the beans to equipment, there's about a million ways to get to your morning cup of joe — and, it can seem, a million ways to go wrong.
 Even buying and storing beans (Can you freeze them?
 Do you need to always grind them yourself?!) can leave us scratching our heads.

 To get back to basics, we sought the advice of an expert.
 Eric Grimm has been serving up New Yorkers their morning buzz at Everyman Espresso for years, and is currently its director of events and cafe manager, as well as covering coffee and culture for Sprudge.
 Thankfully, even with a resume that impressive, Grimm defies all the stereotypes of a snobby barista and was more than happy to answer our questions about the best ways to buy and store coffee.
 Now, the only thing we are scared of is accidentally pouring decaf.

 Similar to olive oil with a date of pressing, good coffee beans will have a roast date.
 Grimm says, when possible, see if you can find one.
 "Coffee often tastes best 5-14 days off roast, though this can vary from coffee to coffee and some will taste perfectly fine a little further out," he explains.
 Confused by all the information on origin?
 If there aren't tasting notes, Grimm recommends Central and South American coffee for a more chocolate-y nutty flavour.
 Looking for a brighter, fruiter brew?
 Grimm says, often, the coffees from Africa, particularly Ethiopia, will fit the bill.
 While it's not always guaranteed ("Note: I said 'often,'" Grimm cautions), it's a good rule of thumb.